nooccarr/goodbuy-automart/readme.md

 # GoodBuy AutoMart

-This application was built to utilize the Google Maps Platform and its various APIs.
-The primary technologies used are React hooks to render custom styled-components, Express to retrieve data from a custom-built API, CSS for general styling, and MySQL for storing used car listings extracted from Craigslist.
+GoodBuy AutoMart is a user-friendly single-page application designed for searching used car locations on Google Maps.
+It utilizes the Google Maps Platform and its various APIs.
+The primary technologies used include React hooks for rendering custom styled-components, Express for retrieving data from a custom-built API, CSS for styling, and MySQL for storing used car listings extracted from Craigslist.

 ## Building and Running Environment